 Counting without Tears

-Over the board it is usually practical to make use of estimates of the count and the size of plays.
+Over the board it is usually practical to make use of estimates of the count and the value of plays.
 Away from the board, positions may be analyzed at leisure.
 Doing such analysis may help you in making estimates over the board, and learning the sizes of plays and local counts can provide a ready reference.

 Judging from their writings, it appears that over the board pros typically either rely upon memory or make an educated guess whether a play is sente or gote, and take the difference between the counts of the resulting positions, working them out in similar fashion, if need be.
 This rough and ready approach is good enough, as a rule.
 With enough time they will also project the play up to the end of the game.
 In the old days, with no time constraints, endgame mistakes by strong players were rare.